 Frequently Asked Questions

 CBD is the acronym for CannaBiDiol, one of many cannabinoids contained in the Hemp plant.
 There are over 480 natural compounds and in excess of 100 cannabinoids identified in the Hemp plant.
-CBD is the second most prevalent active compound found in cannabis behind another cannabinoid called THC - TetraHydroCannabinol (or Delta-9-THC).
-THC is the psychoactive compound and by law, hemp must not contain THC above 0.3%.
-Both of these cannabinoids are the most widely studied.
-Cannabinoids produced by plants such as Hemp are known as phytocannabinoids.
+CBD is the second most prevalent active compound found in cannabis.
+The most prevalent compound is THC - TetraHydroCannabinol (or Delta-9-THC).
+THC is the psychoactive compound and by law, hemp must not contain THC levels above 0.2%.
+Both THC and CBD are the most widely studied cannabinoids.
+Note - Cannabinoids produced by plants such as Hemp are known as phytocannabinoids.

 It is widely reported that CBD has very positive effects on people suffering from a variety of ailments.
 Anecdotal evidence and reports suggest that sleep, anxiety and depression and other complex conditions have been greatly helped by taking CBD from a tincture orally or in capsule form.